 Step 4: Confirm Contact level filtering

-With table permissions in place, the logged in portal user (contact) e.g. Dustin will only see provider records they’re associated to.
+With table permissions in place, the logged in portal user (contact) will only see provider records they’re associated to.
+So, the three contacts will each see a different list of provider records

 Summary